UUDigitalHumanitieslab/coloringbook/Readme.md

 **Note** that you should not use the password quoted above.
 You can choose the name of the database and the name of the user freely as well.

 Coloringbook obtains the necessary information to connect to the database from a user-provided configuration file.
-Optionally, you may also set a [`SECRET_KEY`](http://flask.pocoo.org/docs/api/?highlight=secret%20key#flask.Flask.secret_key).
 This is what the file contents should minimally look like:

     SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@localhost/coloringbook'
+    SECRET_KEY = '12345678901234567890'

 This file should be saved with a `.py` extension.
-The absolute path to the file needs to be available from the environment variable `COLORINGBOOK_CONFIG` when the application starts.
+The WSGI script should import this module and pass it as the only argument to coloringbook.create_app.
+Please refer

 To use Coloringbook with Apache and mod_wsgi, copy, rename and edit the `apache-template.conf` file to suit your needs and insert your edited version into the `conf.d` subdirectory of wherever Apache happens to be installed on your server.
 Your application will be running after you restart Apache.